 It is essential to moisturize the skin because it can speed the healing process and prevent itching.
-A range of moisturizing lotions that are suitable for psoriasis are available without a prescription.
+A range of moisturizing lotions suitable for psoriasis is available without a prescription.

 Tar shampoo and soap may also help.
 Ingredients that encourage old skin cells to fall off, such as salicylic acid, can reduce the appearance of flaky plaques.
 However, some of these products can be harsh on the skin, so getting advice from a professional can help determine the most suitable lotion.

 Steroid creams, such as hydrocortisone, are also safe and effective for most people.
 They help with itching and can speed healing.
-Using steroid creams for a very long time may cause side effects, however, so talk to a doctor about the safe use of steroids.
+However, using steroid creams for a long time may cause side effects, so talk with a doctor about the safe use of steroids.

 A wide range of prescription medications can help with psoriasis.
-Topical steroid creams that are stronger than those available over-the-counter may help.
-Some other options include:
+Topical steroid creams that are stronger than those available over the counter may help.
+Options include: